worldofmarcus/project-portfolio-4/README.md

 | &check; | 6 Reviews are rendered for the user on all / albums / concert page before pagination kicks in
 | &check; | Clicking the Read More button on the a review card loads the review detail page
 | &check; | In the detail view the logged in user can comment a review
+| &check; | When user submits a comment a message with approval information is being showed on the page
 | &check; | In the detail view the logged in user can update/delete the comments written by themselves
 | &check; | Clicking the update button loads the update comment page
 | &check; | Clicking the delete button loads the delete comment page